Dr0w/WinScripts/README.md

 - Microsoft Graph PowerShell Module
 - PowerShell 7 (or later)
 - .NET Framework 4.7.2 (or later)
+- Azure App configured for Service Principal Authentication

-## Upgrade to PowerShell 5.1 or Later
+## Upgrade to PowerShell 7 or Later
-- Ensure your PowerShell version is 5.1 or later.
+- Ensure your PowerShell version is 7 or later.
 You can check your PowerShell version by running:
 $PSVersionTable.PSVersion

 ## Powershell distribution site: